 .github.io domain is still up and visible in Google, but it redirects to my new site.

 Keep an eye on your Google Search Console over the next few months following your migration.
-Once things stabilize, you can make your old repo private, effectively taking it off of GitHub Pages.
+Once things stabilize, you can make your old repo private or delete it altogether, taking it off of GitHub Pages.

 Here’s to a New Era

 Okay, so that’s obviously a slight exaggeration—all I really did is switch hosting providers!

 However, the future looks very promising for Netlify—it recently secured a whopping $53 million in Series C funding.
 Past investors of the company have included founders from GitHub, Slack, Yelp, and other big names, so people clearly see value in its business.